trihaingn/sokoban-ai-solver/README.md

 ## License

-This project is developed for educational purposes as part of the HCMUT - CSE - CO3061 - Introduction to Artifactial Intelligence course.
+This project is developed for educational purposes as part of the HCMUT AI course.

 ## Acknowledgments